cheminfo/eln-docs/docs/40_physical_chemistry/raman/README.md

 ## Peak picking

-Bellow the preprocessing module, it is possible to **manually** pick peaks on a spectrum by holding down the `ALT` key, and then left-clicking on the peaks of interest.
-Or, you can select the interval that you want and click on `Auto peak picking` to choose the picks of interest **automatically**.
+Below the preprocessing module, it is possible to **manually** pick peaks on a spectrum by holding down the `ALT` key and then left-clicking on the peaks of interest.
+Alternatively, you can select the interval you want and click on `Auto peak picking` to choose peaks **automatically**.

 <Manual/>